 This brush has stiff bristles that’ll help clean surface dirt but do not expect it to deep clean.

-To give you an idea how this vacuum will perform on bare floor and rug, please watch this video…
+To give you an idea of how this vacuum will perform on bare floor and rug, please watch this video:

-It actually has almost as much power as the Dyson V7 that it was up against.
-However that V7 is much cheaper than the Oreck.
+It has almost as much power as the Dyson V7 that it was up against.
+However, that V7 is much cheaper than the Oreck.
 But remember that you’re paying for the convenience of a bagged vacuum.